mechmotum/mechmotum.github.io/content/pages/guide-writing.rst

 We ask you to write reports in school so that *you* learn how to write.
 You may not see it yet, but writing is also a key to improving your engineering thinking.
-The act of communicating each and every sentence, helps you think out the complexity of what you are doing.
-If you let an LLM write for you, you remove a large amount of the thinking you need to be doing.
+The act of communicating each and every sentence, helps you think out the complexity of what engineering you are doing.
+If you let an LLM write for you, you remove a large amount of the thinking you need to be doing to become an engineer.

 We cannot assess whether *you* can write if an LLM did any of the writing for you.
 We may be able to asses whether you can use an LLM, but that is not the same as assessing whether *you* can write.

-LLMs can aid you during writing, in the same way discussing a paragraph with a person may aid you but the words on the paper of your reports should be those that came from your brain and your fingers.
+LLMs can aid you during writing, in the same way discussing a paragraph with a person may aid you, but the words on the paper of your reports should be those that came from your brain and your fingers.
 When you are outside of school, you can use any tool you desire to produce the thing you are making.
-But in school we are trying to get you to learn specific things and thus we put boundaries on what you can use in different tasks.
+But in school, we are trying to get you to learn specific things and thus we put boundaries on what you can use in different tasks.

 For example, if I'm teaching you the concept of slope and you simply lay a